oceanio/My-Reading-Plan/03-TPMR.md

     possible to start copying intermediate key-value pairs over the network to the nodes running the reducers as soon as each mapper finishes - this is a common optimization and implemented in Hadoop.

+* Error and fault handling

+    The MapReduce execution framework must accomplish
+    all the tasks above in an environment where errors and faults are the norm, not the exception.

+**Partitioners and Combiners**

+Partitioners are responsible for dividing up the intermediate key space and assigning intermediate key-value pairs to reducers.
+The simplest partitioner involves computing the hash value of the key and then taking the mod of that value with the number of reducers.

+Note, however, that the partitioner only considers the key and ignores the value|therefore, a roughly-even partitioning of the key space may nevertheless yield large differences in the number of key-values pairs sent to each reducer (since different keys may have different numbers of associated values).
+This imbalance in the amount of data associated with each key is relatively common in many text processing applications due to the Zipfian distribution of word occurrences.

+Combiners are an optimization in MapReduce that allow for local aggregation before the shuffle and sort phase.
+In many cases, proper use of combiners can spell the difference between an impractical algorithm and an efficient algorithm.
+It suffices to say for now that a combiner can signifficantly reduce the amount of data that needs to be copied over the network, resulting in much faster algorithms.